Kingwood Pest & TermitePest & Termite

 Professional Wasp Treatment: What the Process Looks Like

 Professional treatment of accessible aerial nests typically involves applying a fast-acting aerosol or dust directly into the nest opening, then removing the physical nest structure once the colony is eliminated.
 For underground nests, a dust formulation is typically injected into the nest opening and the area sealed after treatment.
-For nests inside wall voids, the approach depends on the extent of the nest and the structure — in some cases, voids must be opened to allow complete treatment and removal.
+For nests inside wall voids, the approach depends on how far the nest extends and how the structure is built.
+Sometimes the void has to be opened for complete treatment and removal.

-A follow-up inspection after a week to ten days confirms that the colony has been eliminated and checks for secondary nest sites that may have been missed during the initial service.
-For properties with heavy annual wasp pressure, a preventive service applied to common nest attachment sites in early spring — before colonies establish — can significantly reduce the number of nests that develop through the season.
+A follow-up inspection a week to ten days later confirms the colony is gone and checks for secondary nest sites missed the first time.
+On properties with heavy annual wasp pressure, a preventive service applied to common nest attachment sites in early spring, before colonies establish, can cut down the number of nests that develop through the season.

 Reducing Wasp Attractants Around Your Spring Property

 Wasps are attracted to protein sources in late summer and sweet foods through the season.
 Keeping garbage containers tightly closed, promptly collecting fallen fruit from backyard trees, and keeping pet food indoors reduces foraging pressure near occupied outdoor spaces.
-Yellow jackets in particular are highly attracted to carbonated beverages and sweet drinks — covering cups and cans when eating outdoors is a practical precaution during peak season.
+Yellow jackets in particular go after carbonated beverages and sweet drinks, so covering cups and cans when you eat outdoors is a practical precaution during peak season.

 Structural maintenance also reduces nesting opportunities.
 Replacing damaged soffits, caulking gaps in exterior trim, capping hollow fence posts, and sealing gaps in siding eliminates harborage that makes eave and void nests possible.
 Properties with repeated annual nesting in the same locations often have a consistent structural vulnerability that makes seasonal treatment alone less effective than combined treatment and exclusion.